freak2geek/backbone-repository/README.md

 user.get("name") === "Nacho"; // true
 ```

-Besides, collections will rely on the factory method to create the instances of the state class associated.
+Besides, collections will rely on the factory method to create the instances of the model class associated.
 So,

 ```javascript
 var Users = Backbone.Collection.extend({